borntofrappe/borntofrappe/playground/Sections/Getting Started/README.md

 # Getting Started

-An article in the `main` container of the landing page.
+An article in the `<main>` container of the landing page.

 ## SVG

 Include two `<svg>` elements for the telescope and icons separately.

-In this folder you find the static version.
-In the script recreate the syntax with a variable input.
-Experiment with coordinates and icons.
+Refer to `telescope.svg` and `icons.svg` fir static version.
+In the script recreate the syntax with hard-coded coordinates.

 ## Layout